gharials/dev-path/docs/internet-web/web-pages.md

 Elements of the HTML document can be read and modified through the `document` object.
 Therefore, it is the link between the HTML document and client-side JavaScript.
 Whenever accessing and manipulating the HTML document with client-side JavaScript is needed, use the `document` object.
 This allows JavaScript to dynamically change the content, structure, and style of a webpage.

+???+ info "JavaScript DOM as an API"
+    The JavaScript DOM or the `document` object is very important.
+It represents an important programming concept called an _API_ (Application Programming Interface).
+Before understanding APIs in general, we need to understand what an interface is.

+    **What is an interface?**

+    In a map the areas around the boundary lines between two countries are called _interfacing regions._ In any interface, there are two parties: the caller and the callee.

+    **What is an API?**

+    If a programmer had to write code for every interaction with a system from scratch, it would be very complex and time-consuming.
+An API has it written once and lets programmers use it whenever needed.
+That is how complex systems are built.

+    In an API, both parties agree on a set of rules.
+Firstly, the API represents or _models_ a system.
+The caller (user of the API) has to know the model.
+Secondly, the caller has to know the rules of communication with the system.
+The caller then uses the API to communicate with the system.

+    **JavaScript DOM as an API**

+    Now, the JavaScript `document` object allows any JavaScript code to communicate with the HTML document.
+It models the HTML document as a _tree_.
+The `document` object has methods, like `getElementById`, that allow accessing elements of the HTML document.
+It also has methods to modify the HTML document, like `createElement`, `appendChild`, etc.

+    Without the `document` object, programmers would have to write complex code to access and modify the HTML document.
+The `document` object removes that complexity and provides a simple way to interact with the HTML document.
+Therefore, the `document` object is an API that allows JavaScript functions to communicate with the HTML document.

 ### How HTML and client-side JavaScript work together

 HTML elements can associate functions with its _events_; those functions are called _event handlers._ For example, `<element onClick="function1()"/>` means call `function1` when element is clicked; `<element onLoad="function2()"/>` means call `function2` when element loads.
 Here both `function1` and `function2` are defined in the linked JavaScript files.
 Here is an exhaustive list of [HTML events](https://www.w3schools.com/jsref/dom_obj_event.asp).